-Critical impact on the regional hospital.
+Critical impact on the regional hospital including: full capacity conditions, departments on divert, and staffing shortages.
+Nearby local hospitals are also critically impacted.
 The state has declared Crisis Standards of Care for all hospitals.

 Lincoln County's average case rate is in the high risk tier.
-Case investigations are impacted by the surge of cases over the last few weeks.
+There is one outbreak in a local long-term care facility.
 The Delta COVID-19 variant has been detected in the region.